laminlabs/lamin-docs/docs/faq/storage.md

 # Storage FAQ

+Often, one works with temporary files but ultimately wants to store them in persistent storage locations, typically in the cloud.
+Hence, LaminDB comes with

+1. a default storage location for persisting data
+2. a registry for managing storage locations: {class}`~lamindb.Storage`

 ## What is the default storage location?

 It's the directory or cloud bucket that you pass when initializing a LaminDB instance: